xXleowXx/gitlab-charts/doc/development/datamodels.md

 ### Traditional PostgreSQL configuration

-Most installations use a single PostgreSQL database and will have the configuration specified as:
+Most installations use a single PostgreSQL database and have the configuration specified as:

 ```yaml